-If you are going to Florida soon, you have to go to the Florida keys.
+If you are going to Florida soon, you must visit the Florida keys.
 This string of tropical islands located at the most southern end of the continental USA is a true paradise.

 Over 1,700 islands make up the Florida keys.
-However, they are divided into 5 regions: Key Largo, Islamorada, Marathon, Big Pine and the Lower Keys, and Key West.
+However, they are divided into 6 regions: Key Largo, Islamorada, Marathon, Big Pine, Key West and Dry Tortugas.

 The Florida keys are, without a shadow of a doubt, one of the most beautiful places in North America.

-So, are you ready to discover the best things to do in the Florida keys!
+Want to know what to do in the Florida Keys?
+We’ve got you covered!
+Let’s discover to discover the best things to do in the Florida keys?

 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no extra cost for you!

 Key Largo is the first place you will stop at in the Florida Keys.
 It only takes about 1 hour to get there from Miami.

 Most visitors rush to Key West and often overlook Key Largo.
 It’s a bit of a shame because Key Largo is definitely one of the best places to visit in the keys.

 If you want to make the best of your day and are not sure what to do, you can stop at the Key Largo visitor centre.
 They will be more than happy to help.